hippich/drupal_node_expire/README.txt

 expired content and let Rules module work with it.
 You can select several actions to perform with these nodes.

-If using jQuery UI module, the date field will activate a Calendar widget in order to make the process easier and more fun.
+If using Date Popup of Date module, the date field will activate a Date Popup widget in order to make the process easier and more fun.

 If using Views module, all data will be exported, allowing you to build custom lists.